City of Bethlehem Celebration Fund

 The 275th Anniversary Community Celebration

 The Celebration was held on the SteelStacks Campus on June 25, 2016.
-This event will include Bethlehem-based businesses, non-profits, and other organizations displaying who they are and what they do to contribute to the fabric of this community.
+This included Bethlehem-based businesses, non-profits, and other organizations displaying who they are and what they do to contribute to the fabric of this community.

-The centerpiece of this celebration is the prestigious Bethlehem Hall of Fame Ceremony, which will honor individuals who have received national recognition in the fields of journalism, the arts, armed services, business or sports.
+The centerpiece of this celebration was the prestigious Bethlehem Hall of Fame Ceremony, which honored individuals who have received national recognition in the fields of journalism, the arts, armed services, business or sports.

 The Bethlehem History Book Volume III